lluis-frontera/Master_thesis_code/README.md

    - `Master_thesis_code/scran/scran_permutations.R`

-     This script probably performs permutation tests using the scran package.
-It might be used to assess the significance of observed patterns in single-cell RNA-seq data by comparing them to random permutations.
+     This script performs permutation tests using the _scran_ package.
+It is used to assess the reliability of detected DVGs in DVA analysis data by comparing them to random permutations.

    - `Master_thesis_code/scran/scran_permutations_labels.R`

-     This script likely handles labeling or organizing the results of permutation tests conducted with scran.
-It might involve annotating permutation test results for easier interpretation and visualization.
+     This script handles label shuffling of permutation tests conducted with _scran_.

    - `Master_thesis_code/scran/scran_plots.R`

-     This script likely generates various plots using the scran package.
-These plots might include visualizations of gene expression, dispersion, cell type distributions, and other relevant metrics from single-cell RNA-seq data.
+     This script generates various plots using the _scran_ package.
+It includes the plotting for the permutation analysis, the barplot for the number of DVGs per cell type and the variability decomposition.